South African New Zealanders

 South African New Zealanders are New Zealanders who were either born in South Africa or are descendants of South African migrants.
-As at the 2013 New Zealand census, there were 54,279 South African-born people resident in New Zealand, or 1.36% of the country's population, making South Africa the 5th largest source of New Zealand immigrants behind the United Kingdom, China, India, and Australia.
+As of the 2023 New Zealand census, there were 95,577 South African-born people resident in New Zealand, or 1.52% of the country's population, making South Africa the 5th largest source of immigrants in New Zealand behind the United Kingdom, China, India, and Australia.
 While South Africans have migrated to New Zealand since the 19th century, over 90 percent of South Africans in New Zealand today have migrated since the fall of apartheid in the early 1990s.
 Most South African New Zealanders are of White South African origin.